 However, there is a second interesting takeaway here.
 A couple weeks back Amazon had their re:Invent user conference during which they rolled out their desktop virtualization service.
 Their pitch is that IT departments no longer have to spend $100,000 per user to run virtual desktops.
 They can just pay Amazon $35 a month and save tens of thousands of dollars.
 You can see their math here.

 The stock market thinks this is bad for Citrix who does a healthy desktop virtualization business.
-The investor I spoke with felt that this grossly understates the complexity of IT departments in big corporations.
+The investor we spoke with felt that this grossly understates the complexity of IT departments in big corporations.
 He maintained that the more expensive Citrix solution delivered considerable value in bridging that complexity, something which it would be impossible for AWS to truly emulate.
-This is where he and I started to disagree.
-I think AWS has a value proposition that may be too good to pass up.
+This is where we started to disagree. we think AWS has a value proposition that may be too good to pass up.
 While IT departments may like that complexity of the Citrix solution, CFOs and corporations at large may care less about it.
 In a nutshell, this is the argument for public cloud providers, and why they can beat private clouds.
 Sure, many companies and government agencies will have to build their own data centers (or get Amazon to build it for them), but many more will be happy to shed their massive IT infrastructure costs.
 This may not start with desktop virtualization, but it also seems likely that Amazon will not stop there.